Northern Illinois University: Residence halls

-NIU's residence halls (including two complexes with four 12-story towers each) provide several living options to on-campus students.
-Living-learning floors include the Health Professions House; Business Careers House; Teacher Education and Certification House (TEACH); Honors House; International House; Science, Technology, Engineering & Mathematics (STEM) House; and Fine Arts House.
-Other floor options include all-men, all-women, transfers, quiet lifestyle and alcohol-free.
+NIU's residence halls provide several living options to on-campus students.
+As of 2024, there are six student dormitories and complexes.
+Living-learning floors include the Health Professions House; Business Careers House; Teacher Education and Certification House; Honors House; International House; Science, Technology, Engineering & Mathematics House; and Fine Arts House.

 Northern View Community, which opened in 2008, offers apartments to undergraduate students who are at least two years post-high school, graduate students, law students, or any student who has a dependent and/or a partner or spouse.

-The New Residence Hall, a 1,000-bed complex just north of Lincoln Hall, opened to all students in the fall of 2012.
+The Fanny Ruth Patterson Complex, a 1,000-bed complex just north of Lincoln Hall, opened to all students in the fall of 2012.
 It features two residential buildings where students can live in clusters of 12.

-After an extensive renovation, Grant C Tower reopened in the fall of 2011 with completely new accommodations and furnishings for NIU students.
-Gilbert Hall, which had not been used as a residence hall since 1995, underwent a complete renovation and re-opened in the fall of 2013.
-Grant D Tower was renovated and re-opened in the fall of 2013.

-Douglas Hall, a part of the pair of residence halls Lincoln-Douglas, was demolished by the spring of 2016.
-Lucinda Avenue has been extended and used since the spring of 2016.
-This is a part of the master plan to create a new campus.